pharo-ide/Calypso/Calypso-Environment-System.package/ClyClassHierarchyScope.class/README.md

 I represent scope of abstract hierarchy of classes.
-My subclasses define concrete kind of hierarchy: subclass relationship, traits, trait users, etc. They implement two methods:
+My subclasses define concrete kind of hierarchy: superclasses, subclasses, inherited traits, trait users, etc. They implement single method:
-- childrenOf:do:
+- classesRelatedTo:do:
-- parentsOf:do: (empty by default)
+Subclasses provide view on hierarchy of each basis object.

-My actual classes are hierarchy of each basis object
+My varable metaLevelScope specifies what part of class itself of visible.
+It can be instance side, class side or both with corresponsing variable value: ClyInstanceSideScope, ClyClassSideScope and ClyLocalClassScope.

 Internal Representation and Key Implementation Points.